Mother Goose

 Stephen Duckham

-The Queen of Gooseland has a daughter, Priscilla who has the gift of laying eggs of pure gold.
-She decides to help a poor old woman living in the village of Ganderville.
-The woman, Mother Goose, is a kindly old lady with two sons Jack and Billy.
-But life has been hard for her and a large amount of back rent is owing to Squire Stoneyheart.
-The Squire threatens to evict the Goose family if they don’t pay.
-Jill, the Squires niece, is in love with Jack and begs her uncle to help Mother Goose, but he refuses.
-Grizelda Golddigger, the estranged sister of the Queen, has the Squire in her power and when she learns that Priscilla is to help Mother Goose, sees a way to steal her away and have the gold for herself.
-Once Priscilla has begun to lay her eggs the family become rich and are able to pay off all their debts.
-But as well as wealth Mother Goose craves beauty.
+The Squire threatens eviction if they don’t pay.
+Jill, the Squire's niece, is in love with Jack and begs her uncle to help Mother Goose, but he refuses.
+Grizelda Golddigger, the evil estranged sister of the Queen, has the Squire in her power, and when she learns that Priscilla is to help Mother Goose, she sees a way to steal her away and have the gold for herself.
+Once Priscilla has begun to lay her eggs, the family become rich and can pay off all their debts.
+But as well as wealth, Mother Goose craves beauty.
 She is duped into parting with Priscilla in return for beauty, which only lasts for a short time.
 Aware of how foolish she has been, she sets out with the rest of the family to search for Priscilla.
-After a number of adventures, they arrive at the Queen of Gooseland’s court.
-Mother Goose succeeds in persuading the Queen that Priscilla should return home with them when Grizelda appears and is finally dealt with by Jack.